remix-run/react-router/docs/getting-started/tutorial.md

 Notice at `"/"` it renders `<App>`.
 At `"/invoices"` it render `<Invoices>`.
 Nice work!

-<docs-info>Remember if you're using repl.it to click the "open in new tab" button in the inline browser's toolbar to be able to click the back/forward buttons in your browser.</docs-info>
+<docs-info>Remember if you're using StackBlitz to click the "Open in New Window" button in the inline browser's toolbar to be able to click the back/forward buttons in your browser.</docs-info>

 ## Nested Routes